rchain/reference/faq.md

 ## General

 **What is RChain?**  \
 RChain is a fundamentally new blockchain platform rooted in a formal model of concurrent and decentralized computation.
-The RChain Cooperative is leveraging that model through correct-by-construction software development to produce a concurrent, compositional, and infinitely scalable blockchain.
+The RChain Cooperative is leveraging that model through correct-by-construction software development to produce a concurrent, compositional, and massively scalable blockchain.

 **Where is the whitepaper?**  \
 [On Github (PDF)](http://docs.google.com/gview?url=https://github.com/rchain/reference/raw/master/docs/RChainWhitepaper.pdf).